jamsyoung/dust-compiler/README.md

     $ npm install -g dust-compiler

+## File Extension
+Expectation is that the files being compiled end in the `.dust` file extension

 ### Enabling notifications in Linux
 Many Linux distributions ship with the `notify-send` tool already installed.
 If not, you will need to install the "libnotify-bin" (Ubuntu) or "libnotify"